anubhutivyas/RL/docs/advanced/research/hyperparameter-optimization.md

 This guide covers hyperparameter optimization techniques for NeMo RL, including automated tuning strategies, search algorithms, and best practices.

+> **Note**: This guide focuses on **research methodology and experimental design**.
+For practical training optimization techniques, see [Training Hyperparameter Optimization](../training/hyperparameter-optimization.md).

 ## Overview

 Hyperparameter optimization is crucial for achieving optimal performance in NeMo RL training.
 This guide covers automated tuning methods, search strategies, and practical implementation.